Precast concrete: Marine products

 Seawalls, floating docks, underwater infrastructure, decking, railings, and a host of amenities are among the uses of precast along the waterfront.
 When designed with heavy weight in mind, precast products counteract the buoyant forces of water significantly better than most materials.

+Limitations

+Although precast concrete offers numerous advantages, it also presents several limitations.
+Transportation of large and heavy components may increase logistical complexity and costs.
+Since elements are manufactured before arriving on site, modifications after fabrication are often difficult and expensive.
+The performance of precast structures also depends heavily on the quality of joints and connections, which require careful design and installation.
+In addition, specialized molds, manufacturing facilities, and lifting equipment may increase initial investment costs compared with some cast-in-place applications.

 Structures

 Prestressed concrete

 Prestressing is a technique of introducing stresses into a structural member during fabrication and/or construction to improve its strength and performance.
 This technique is often employed in concrete beams, columns, spandrels, single and double tees, wall panels, segmental bridge units, bulb-tee girders, I-beam girders, and others.
 Many projects find that prestressed concrete provides the lowest overall cost, considering production and lifetime maintenance.

 Precast concrete sandwich wall (or insulated double-wall) panels

 Origin

 The precast concrete double-wall panel has been in use in Europe for decades.
 The original double-wall design consisted of two wythes of reinforced concrete separated by an interior void, held together with embedded steel trusses.
 With recent concerns about energy use, it is recognized that using steel trusses creates a "thermal bridge" that degrades thermal performance.
 Also, since steel does not have the same thermal expansion coefficient as concrete, as the wall heats and cools any steel that is not embedded in the concrete can create thermal stresses that cause cracking and spalling.